iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 > Adding results?
 Why can't I add test results?
 Is it only if you have a test at the doctors or hospital?
 It might be an idea to state that on the app if so!<br> :date: __2021-04-03 14:44:23__

-> I do leave my phone in the car during shopping and working time.
-Very helpful app<br> :date: __2021-04-02 11:49:48__

-> Will not accept result code for covid test I have had in hospital.
-Says I may need an update.
-Checked update latest early March.
-I'll have another go<br> :date: __2021-04-01 08:34:20__

 #### 2-star reviews